neumino/neumino.github.io/movies.md

-### South Park: The Streaming Wars
+### Hollywood Stargirl
-*Released on 2022-06-01, vote average 6.5*
+*Released on 2022-06-03, vote average 8.2*

-Cartman locks horns with his mom in a battle of wills while an epic conflict unfolds that threatens South Park’s very existence.
+When Stargirl&#39;s mother is hired as the costume designer on a movie, they relocate to L.A., where Stargirl quickly becomes involved with an eclectic assortment of characters.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/2nByi1v_l5g?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/F5BVUR0BsMk?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>